bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The types of providers and services are determined by the type of streams.
 Find more about types of providers and services at the :ref:`Streaming_Infrastructure` section.

-There are steps below to create streaming infrastructure using REST API: providers, services, and streams.
+Perform the steps below to create streaming infrastructure: providers, services, and streams.

 Set Up Streaming Infrastructure
 """""""""""""""""""""""""""""""""""""""